OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ### **Evaluation tools**

-You can evaluate the accessibility of your content using the following tools.
+To evaluate the accessibility of your content, you can use the following tools:

 * [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)